denmojo/quips/README.md

 `APPNAME` and `APPBRAND` will be loaded from the environment if they're left empty in the config.

-Smash uses PostgreSQL.
+Smash uses SQLite.
 Before you start, you need to set `DATABASE_URL` environment variable to a valid URL leading to your database.
 If you install the Heroku plugin, it will be done automatically for you - you only need to do this manually if you want to run Smash locally.
+The `DATABASE_URL` will take the form: `sqlite:////path/to/dbfile.db`.

 After basic config is done, run this to start the server: